avalanche-foundation/ACPs/ACPs/108-evm-event-importing/README.md

 ```

 This interface does not require that the Warp precompile is used to authenticate block hashes.
 Implementations could:
-- Use an external block hash verification mechanism, such as trusted oracles.
 - Use the Warp precompile to authenticate block hashes provided in the transaction calling `importEvent`.
-- Look up previously authenticated block hashes from another contract, such that multiple events could be imported from the same block hash, which would only need to be authenticated once.
+- Check previously authenticated block hashes using an external contract.
+    - Allows for a block hash to be authenticated once and used in arbitrarily many transactions afterwards.
+    - Allows for alternative authentication mechanisms to be used, such as trusted oracles.

 #### Events